-Sit tight as we take you through each of these and hopefully you will find a fix that works on your case.
+Sit tight as we take you through each of these and hopefully you will find a fix that works in your case.

-How to fix YouTube audio out of sync Windows 10
+How to fix YouTube audio out of sync in Windows 10

 Trying another video

-A bunch of times when people have reported this out of sync problem previously, its been caused by either faulty content or an issue on YouTube’s end.
-We suggest you to:
+A bunch of times when people have reported this out-of-sync problem previously, it’s been caused by either faulty content or an issue on YouTube’s end.
+We suggest you do this: